xuhantian/xuhantian.github.io/_pages/teaching.md

 author_profile: true

 ---
+## Instructor

-### MGMT1301: Production and Operations Management, Instructor (Undergraduate Course)
+### MGMT1301: Production and Operations Management (Undergraduate Course)

 School of Entrepreneurship and Management, ShanghaiTech University, Fall 2022

+## Tutorial Lecturer

+### IEDA2410: Logistics and Freight Transportation Operations (Undergraduate Course)

+Department of Industrial Engineering and Decision Analytics, The Hong Kong University of Science and Technology, 2018-2019

-### IELM3410: Routing and Fleet Management, Tutorial Lecturer (Undergraduate Course)
+### IELM3410: Routing and Fleet Management (Undergraduate Course)

 Department of Industrial Engineering and Logistics Management, The Hong Kong University of Science and Technology, 2017-2018

-### IEDA2410: Logistics and Freight Transportation Operations, Tutorial Lecturer (Undergraduate Course)
+### IEDA4130: System Simulation (Undergraduate Course)

-Department of Industrial Engineering and Decision Analytics, The Hong Kong University of Science and Technology, 2018-2019
+Department of Industrial Engineering and Logistics Management, The Hong Kong University of Science and Technology, 2017